mumuki/mulang/README.md

 (Procedure Identifier [Equation])
 ```

-#### Semantics

-Imperative programming procedure declaration.
-It is composed by a name and one or more equations

 #### Example

 ### `Method`

+> Object oriented programming method declaration.
+It is composed by an identifier and one or more equations

 #### Syntax